 - Workshops on grant-related topics of interest for faculty.

-- Regular notification of current research funding opportunities.
+- Notification of research funding opportunities.

 The Research Lab has supported the research efforts of faculty and graduate students at the School of Nursing as well as the wider community for several decades.
 Our hardware includes a dozen modern PCs, Macs, printers, and a scanner.
 Our list of general and specialized software is extensive.
 Our papers cover subjects from the very theoretical (HLM analysis) to the very applied (updating your virus protection software).
 Our friendly and experienced lab assistants are on hand to help you in many ways.